WRITING CHILDREN’S PICTURE BOOKS

 - Mining Dreams for Language, Themes and Stories

-- Activating the Subconscious in Daydreams
+- Activating the Subconscious through Daydreams, Meditation and Music

 - Tips from Authors who’ve used dreams as inspiration/compost for their work